 To install MAAS, start off on your Ubuntu Server 18.04 LTS machine and type the command below following the step-by-step instructions:

 Create your admin credentials and optionally import your SSH key by typing:

 Login to the MAAS UI at

-Fill in the details on the welcome page and import images for Ubuntu 14.04 LTS and 16.04 LTS.
+Fill in the details on the welcome page and import images for Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS.
 Importing images may take a while, but you can click “continue” as soon as it’s started

 If you haven’t imported your SSH key before, now is your chance to import one from Launchpad, GitHub or you can also upload it directly

 Go to the “Subnets” tab and click on your subnet.
 Verify that “gateway” and “DNS” are filled in and update as necessary

 Go back (or click on “subnets” again) and this time click on the “untagged” VLAN.
 Select “Provide dhcp” in the “Take action” button and select a suitable Dynamic range.
 To start with, count one IP per NIC connected to the network

 Go to the “Images” tab and check if the Ubuntu images have all been downloaded and are in a “Synced” state.
 This is the process started earlier, and depending on your bandwidth it may take a while for it to finish.
 You can only proceed with the next steps if the images are synced